5 Reasons why Trump’s Venezuela Embargo Won’t End the Maduro regime

 China has exploited Venezuela’s vast natural resources for profit.
 Russia has made the South American nation a strategic geopolitical partner in the Western Hemisphere, a key ally in its efforts to undermine American influence.

-Neither of the two countries are likely to comply with an economic embargo to Venezuela.
-Analysts expect them to continue buying oil, gold and other valuable commodities from Maduro’s regime, providing much-needed cash to his government.
+Neither of the two countries are likely to comply with an economic embargo on Venezuela.
+Analysts expect them to continue buying oil, gold, and other valuable commodities from Maduro’s regime, providing much-needed cash to his government.

 5. Remember Cuba?